25% Stronger, 100% Biobased Fiber Board

 By replacing commonly used formaldehyde-based resins with a new type of binder, researchers at UMaine have developed fiber board building material that is nontoxic, made entirely from renewable materials and is 25% stronger than currently available products.
 The new binder includes cellulose nanofibrils (CNF), which are wood fibers about 200 micrometers in length and 30 nanometers wide.
 The CNF is manufactured using a UMaine proprietary mechanical process that is free from harmful chemicals or additives.

 - Reduction in health problems and related expenses (up to $48m per year 1) caused by formaldehyde exposure.

 Most conventionally manufactured particle board contains a formaldehyde-based binder system which releases toxic formaldehyde into living spaces.
-Exposure to formaldehyde is know to cause respiratory disorders, neurological disorders, cancer, and reproductive issues.
-The UMaine cellulose nanofiber adhesive system is a non-toxic alternative to formaldehyde based adhesives.
+Exposure to formaldehyde is known to cause respiratory disorders, neurological disorders, cancer, and reproductive issues.

 Tech Ref.: 2013-13

 Patent Pending Canada and US

 1. According to the Formaldehyde Emissions Standards for Composite Wood Products; Proposed Rule [RIN 2070-AJ92; FRL-9342-3], the benefits of avoiding formaldehyde are substantial.
 “For the subset of health effects where the results were quantified, the estimated annualized benefits (due to avoided incidence of eye irritation and nasopharyngeal cancer) are $20 million to $48 million per year using a 3% discount rate, and $9 million to $23 million per year using a 7% discount rate….
 There are additional unquantified benefits due to respiratory and other avoided health effects.”